OpenStackOnRaPi/ostackinstall/README.md

 # Linksys between this subnetwork and the fixed subnetwork used to access OpenStack.

 ## wlan0 interface will receive IP address from the Linksys DHCP.
+# Warning: enabling WiFi out-of-the-box currently fails at least on Raspberry Pi 5 under
+# Raspberry Pi OS Bookworm.
+Do not enable it.
 #  adjust access point SSID and password according to your environment
 #  wifis:
 #    wlan0: